Ammarkhalil07/EmbeddedLinux_NTI/Embedded_Linux/4-BusyBox/README.md

 export DISK

 if sudo mount ${DISK}p1 ~/sdCard/sd; then
-echo "<Eng.TERA Message> Mounting p1 to sd is done Successfully!" fi
+echo "Mounting p1 to sd is done Successfully!" fi

 if sudo mount ${DISK}p2 ~/sdCard/sd2; then
-echo "<Eng.TERA Message> Mounting p2 to sd is done Successfully!" fi
+echo "Mounting p2 to sd is done Successfully!" fi

 bash